jessopi/WeightTracker/README.md

 Requirements
 -------
-- Java 8 installed
+- Java 8
 - sqlite-jdbc - Include jar in project structure.
 - JBcrypt - Compile into jar and include in project structure.

 Features
 -------
-- Ability to login and create accounts.
+- Ability to login and create new accounts.
 - Uses jCrypt to hash passwords for password security.
-- Ability search specific date ranges for displaying data.
+- Search specific date ranges for weight information.
-- Weight and date stored into database for individual user.
+- Entered information stored into dataabse for each user.
-- Allows ability to remove specific or all data according to user.

 Screenshots
 -------